The Roku Streambar Pro is our favorite soundbar — here's why | CNN Underscored

 One last benefit to the Streambar Pro that’s worth calling out is the fact it’s compatible with Google Assistant, Amazon Alexa and Apple HomeKit smart home platforms.
 That means you can control the soundbar using your preferred virtual assistant, or in our case, connect it to HomeKit and tell Siri to play a show or turn off the TV at a set time each night through a HomeKit automation.

 If you’re not already invested in one streaming box platform or a home theater system, then there’s really no way you can go wrong with the Roku Streambar Pro.
-It does everything you’d want from a soundbar and a set top streaming device, at a fraction of the cost of buying the two separately.
+It does everything you’d want from a soundbar and a set-top streaming device, at a fraction of the cost of buying the two separately.

 Bottom line